johnalamina/nursing/refcw/appp_knpnp/ans_structure_function.md

 ![[ans.png]]
 ![[Pasted image 20231203182017.png]]

-The Nervous system can be broken down into several divisions.
+The Nervous system has several sub-divisions.
 The first division is divides the nervous system into the central nervous system and the peripheral nervous system.

 NS
 - CNS